williamtyn/hangman/README.md

 * To check spelling and grammar i used [Free Grammar Checker](https://quillbot.com/grammar-check)<br>
 * To make the Readme Mockup i used [Multi Device Mockup Generator](https://techsini.com/multi-mockup/)<br>
 * The library that was imported is **random** and **colorama**<br>

+<h2 id="validation">Validation</h2>

+Because the online validator for PEP8 is currently offline.
+I´ve followed the steps that Kevin_ci on Code Institute provided.

+As a workaround, you can add a PEP8 validator to your Gitpod Workspace directly by following these steps:
+1. Run the command pip3 install pycodestyle  Note that this extension may already be installed, in which case this command will do nothing.
+2. In your workspace, press Ctrl+Shift+P (or Cmd+Shift+P on Mac).
+3. Type the word linter into the search bar that appears, and click on Python: Select Linter from the filtered results (image 1).
+4. Select pycodestyle from the list (image 2).
+5. PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside your terminal.

+After that i worked from start to finish to erase every linting issue in the code.

 <h2 id="deployment">Deployment</h2>